 - After our first clients come home from their hunts, we ask for hunt reports and then make the decision whether or not this is an outfitter we want to work with long term.

 Before we knew it, it was moose hunting time.

-We made it from Boise to Anchorage without a hitch, rented an SUV and drove about an hour to Wasilla where we met Casey the outfitter at a lake in town, just across from Sarah Palin’s house.
+We made it from Boise to Anchorage without a hitch, rented an SUV and drove about an hour to Wasilla, Alaska where we met the outfitter at a lake in town.
 The weather was too hot.
 It was a balmy 75 degrees, not moose hunting weather at all.
 Luckily though, the weather was due to change in the next few days cooling down to the 50’s with scattered rain.
 Much better.

-We loaded Casey’s floatplane, a Cessna 185 (I’m pretty sure) and headed into the backcountry.
+We loaded the float plane, a Cessna 185 (I’m pretty sure) and headed into the backcountry.
 We were finally on our way!
 It was about a forty minute flight over a ton of remote, mostly flat country filled with glacier fed rivers, swamps, bogs, mixed alder, timber and birch, and lakes.
 Lots of lakes.

 Camp wasn’t anything fancy, but it was adequate.

 It took us awhile to find a suitable spot up on a “hill” that was the only place up out of the boggy, swampy tundra.
 Our hill was surrounded by alders, so we hacked a trail through so we could pack our pile of gear up to get started building camp.
 Not wearing long sleeved shirts, and having our headnets and DEET out was a huge mistake.
 We were swarmed by an almost biblical cloud of flies, mosquitoes and various other no-see’ums and were soon covered in bites.

 Camp consisted of a Cabela’s six-man Alaska Guide Tent and a Klymit rain fly.
 It was very simple and we were set up well before dark.
 You can see our entire gear list here.

 In my opinion, hunting moose is kind of like whitetail hunting.